 Task 3: Traditional Problem Solving

-This task is a traditional problem-solving scenario.
+This task is a traditional problem-solving scenario and among ny favorite Valentine’s Day math activities.
 To get the most from this task, allow students an opportunity to complete the problem individually or with a partner.
 Students can then record their thinking and their work on a dry-erase board or piece of scratch paper.

 After students have had an opportunity to complete the task, review the students’ solution strategies as a class and discuss the most effective/efficient methods for completing each task using math talk.